vvscode/docs/README.md

 **Usage examples**

-Pushing contents for all categories defined in `config.yml`:
+Push contents for all categories defined in `config.yml`:

     $ ./readme.js push

-Pushing contents for a specific category:
+Push contents for a specific category:

     $ ./readme.js push sms